Samplead/color-plate-visualizer/README.md

 # color-plate-visualizer
-easy visualization of color plates using plotly
+Easy visualization of color plates using plotly